Cochliasanthus: Sowing

 Burpee recommends that the seeds be sown in "ordinary soil in a sunny area in spring after danger of frost" has passed.
 The seeds should be planted two to three inches apart and covered with half an inch of "fine soil".
 Burpee then recommends growers to "firm lightly" the soil and "keep evenly moist".

 The seedlings will sprout in one to three weeks depending on the weather.
 If grown indoors or inside a greenhouse, then the seedlings can be moved outdoors when "spring temperatures remain above 50 F." These plants will thrive in full sun to partial shade and can attain a height of twenty feet.

-Flowers can blossom during the same growing season that the seeds were planted in.
-The plant blooms for as much as eight weeks.

-It is possible to grow both vine species from cuttings.
+This species can be grown from cuttings.